mautic/developer-documentation-new/docs/components/integrations_configuration.rst

 .. vale on

-The interface, ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormNotesInterface``, provides a way to display notes, either info or warning, on the plugin configuration Form.
+The interface, ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormNotesInterface``, provides a way to display notes, either info or warning, on the Plugin configuration Form.

 Read more about to how-tos :doc:`here<integrations_configuration_form_notes>`